 This annual clash of the canines pushes mushers and dog teams through the roughest, most beautiful terrain Mother Nature has to offer.
-It’s 1,049 miles of pure adrenaline, and it all begins in Anchorage, 10 a.m., Saturday, March 7, 2015.
+It’s 1,049 miles of pure adrenaline, and it all begins in the city of Anchorage, 10 a.m., Saturday, March 7, 2015.

-The ceremonial start held each year on the first Saturday in March and begins on Fourth Avenue in downtown Anchorage and ends near Campbell Creek, offers onlookers an opportunity to experience history as they get a close-up view of the teams preparing for the long journey to Nome.
+The ceremonial start is held each year on the first Saturday in March.
+It begins on Fourth Avenue in downtown Anchorage and ends near Campbell Creek, offering onlookers an opportunity to experience history as they get a close-up view of the teams preparing for the long journey to Nome.
 The ceremonial start in Anchorage also coincides with two other great winter events; Fur Rendezvous and the Tour of Anchorage.
 After a restart at Willow on Sunday, Iditarod mushers leave the land of highways and bustling activity and start their journey in earnest.

 Call "Shotgun" in the next Iditarod

 For an extraordinary thrill, secure a spot in one of the Iditarod contenders’ sled baskets and get an up-close view of the action for the first 11 miles of the race during the Anchorage ceremonial start.
 Imagine being tucked snugly in a sled basket as the cool wind whips by and the musher calls encouragement to the dogs.
 Spots for this once-in-a-lifetime experience are limited and are auctioned off to the highest bidder in the IditaRider Auction.

 If following the trail all the way to Nome is out of reach, there's plenty of Iditarod action in Anchorage after the start.
 During the race, the action is centered at the Millennium Alaskan Hotel Anchorage – official headquarters of the Iditarod Trail Sled Dog Race.
 Race updates are also shared through the official Iditarod website.